PeernetOfficial/core/webapi/readme.md

 Any file added is publicly accessible.
 The user should be informed about this fact in advance.
 The user is responsible and liable for any files shared.

+Each file must be already stored in the Warehouse (virtual folders are exempt).
+If any file is not stored in the Warehouse, the function aborts with the status code StatusNotInWarehouse.
+Files can be added to the Warehouse via `/warehouse/create` and `/warehouse/create/path`.

+If the block record encoding fails for any file, this function aborts with the status code StatusCorruptBlockRecord.
+In case the function aborts, the blockchain remains unchanged.

 ```
 Request:    POST /blockchain/self/add/file with JSON structure apiBlockAddFiles
 Response:   200 with JSON structure apiBlockchainBlockStatus